 Full disclosure: you’re not allowed to take pictures inside the Chapel.
-I had already snapped three before I was informed.
-So… do as I say, not as I do.

 A quick lunch at the museum cafeteria, and we were off to St. Peter’s Basilica.
 A quick word about the line; it looks damn near impossible from first glance.
 But it moves quickly.
 What appears to take days will take you roughly 45 minutes, give or take.
 Trust me, it’s worth it.

 Once inside, we decided that life is short and we needed to climb the dome.
 If you plan on doing this, bring water.
 It’s so many more steps that you think it will be.
 I thought it would never end.
 At one point, all I wanted to do was call it quits and bury my face in gelato.

 Tuesday, we hopped a train for the hour-ish ride to Florence.
 We would only be there for roughly eight hours, and to be honest, I was a little worried we wouldn’t have time for everything.
 Luckily, Florence is small and easily walkable, so I worried for nothing.

 We began at the Ufizzi, my mom’s favorite museum of all time.
 She’d have killed me if I didn’t take pictures to send her.